QASA: Quality-Aware Semantic Augmentation for Robust Multimodal Sentiment Analysis: Introduction

 \section{Introduction}

-Multimodal Sentiment Analysis (MSA) aims to infer human affect by jointly modeling textual, visual, and acoustic information, and is a core task in affective computing and human-computer interaction \citep{poria2017review,wang2022systematic}.
-Recently, Multimodal Large Language Models (MLLMs) have shown strong capabilities in cross-modal representation learning and semantic understanding, offering a unified paradigm for multimodal sentiment reasoning \citep{alayrac2022flamingo,liu2023visual,li2024surveying}.
-However, in practice, performance gains of MLLMs on MSA remain limited, primarily due to the scarcity of high-quality, well-aligned multimodal sentiment data rather than insufficient model capacity \citep{yu2020chsims,lai2023survey}.
+Multimodal Sentiment Analysis (MSA) aims to infer human emotional states by jointly modeling textual, visual, and acoustic information, serving as a central task in affective computing and human-computer interaction~\cite{PORIA201798,lai2023multimodal,zhu2023multimodal,baberwal2025systematic}.
+Multimodal large language models (MLLMs) have demonstrated strong capabilities in cross-modal alignment for vision-language tasks and are increasingly applied to emotion understanding~\cite{Li_2025,luo2025multimodallargelanguagemodels,lian2025mer}.
+Despite their representational capacity, MLLMs have not achieved commensurate gains on MSA: existing benchmarks, such as CMU-MOSI~\cite{zadeh2016mosimultimodalcorpussentiment} and CH-SIMS~\cite{yu-etal-2020-ch}, remain limited in scale and costly to annotate, and under such data-constrained conditions, even powerful models tend to overfit superficial features rather than learning stable cross-modal sentiment representations~\cite{shangguan2025resourcelimitedjointmultimodalsentiment}.

-Existing MSA benchmarks are typically small in scale, with subjective annotations and frequent cross-modal misalignment, modality noise, or missing modalities \citep{zadeh2016mosi,zadeh2018mosei,castro2019mustard}.
-Although MOSI and MOSEI laid the foundation for the field \citep{zadeh2016mosi,zadeh2018mosei}, their in-the-wild collection inevitably introduces hard alignment errors that become more pronounced in complex reasoning and cross-scenario generalization \citep{castro2019mustard}.
-These issues undermine the consistency of affective cues in the multimodal space and hinder the learning of stable, generalizable sentiment representations, a limitation that cannot be addressed by simply scaling model size \citep{WANG2025100445,wang2022systematic}.

-To alleviate data scarcity, prior work has explored data augmentation and generative approaches to expand multimodal training distributions \citep{zhao2023tmmda}.
-Traditional augmentation mainly operates on low-level statistical features and struggles to introduce high-level semantic diversity while preserving affective meaning \citep{shorten2021survey}.
-More recently, diffusion models have been adopted to generate semantically preserved samples due to their stable generation process and high fidelity \citep{ho2020ddpm,trabucco2023effectivedataaugmentation}.
-However, directly incorporating diffusion-generated data into MSA introduces a critical challenge: generation quality is highly variable and difficult to control.
-Specifically, we utilize diffusion models to augment video and audio modalities, as illustrated in Figure~\ref{fig:framework}(A).
-However, this generation process inevitably introduces visual artifacts, prosodic distortion, or cross-modal inconsistencies \citep{trabucco2023effectivedataaugmentation}.
-While recent approaches rely on unimodal training dynamics \citep{li2025gendataagent} or generative priors \citep{Wang_2025_CVPR} to maintain quality, they overlook explicit verification of \emph{cross-modal semantic consistency}.
-Consequently, subtle affective misalignments remain undetected, which can disrupt cross-modal alignment and destabilize optimization.